ammar-khan/prepare-yourself-for-future-career/tips.md

 **Technology & Information Age**

-From 1974 to 2008, humans were communication and storing information
+From 1974 to 2008, humans were communicating and storing information

 **Wisdom Age**